700g Javelins are changing!

 U17 men includes people aged 15 or 16 on 31/08 in the competition yr (1st October to 30th September), so this is normally children in School Years 10 and 11.

 The rules will change for summer competition season, which is 01/04- 30/09.
-So whilst javelin is not often included in indoor competitions, if you plan to compete this winter season (01/10/2024-31/03/2025) you will need a current (old) spec javelin.
+So whilst javelin is not often included in winter competitions, if you are competing this winter season (01/10/2024-31/03/2025) you will need a current (old) spec javelin.

-To complicate matters further, UKA has confirmed they will change the age categories to U12, U14, U16 and U18 from 1st April 2026.
+To complicate matters slightly, UKA has confirmed they will change the age categories to U12, U14, U16 and U18 from 1st April 2026.
 From this date, 700g javelins will be used by the U18 mens group, i.e. boys who are aged either 16 or 17 on 31st August in that competition year.
 This is normally children in school years 11 and 12.

 When will the new 700g javelins be available?